Friable Cervix or Cervicitis Treatment with a Toronto Naturopath

 What is a friable cervix?

 The cervix is the small tunnel that leads from your vagina into your uterus.
-A friable cervix is one that is easily irritated and inflamed and can bleed, particularly after intercourse.
-Your MD or gynecologist may notice bleeding from your cervix or inflammation on performing a PAP smear.
+A friable cervix is easily irritated and inflamed and can bleed, particularly after intercourse.
+When performing a PAP smear, your MD or gynecologist may notice bleeding from your cervix or inflammation.

-Other causes of abnormal bleeding need to be ruled out such as complications of pregnancy, malignant tumors (endometrial, cervical, vaginal, vulvar, and ovarian), infection (endometritis, salpingitis, chlamydia), and other benign pelvic disorders (traumatic lesions of the vagina, severe vaginal infections, foreign bodies, cervical polyps, submucous uterine leiomyomas, adenomyosis, endometriosis, and endometrial polyps).
+Other causes of abnormal bleeding need to be ruled out, such as complications of pregnancy, malignant tumours (endometrial, cervical, vaginal, vulvar, and ovarian), infection (endometritis, salpingitis, chlamydia), and other benign pelvic disorders (traumatic lesions of the vagina, severe vaginal infections, foreign bodies, cervical polyps, submucous uterine leiomyomas, adenomyosis, endometriosis, and endometrial polyps).

 Causes of medically induced abnormal uterine bleeding include hormones and birth control pills, digitalis, phenytoin, anticoagulants, and IUDs.
 Systemic diseases that may cause abnormal uterine bleeding include hypothyroidism, cirrhosis, and coagulation disorders.